 How a Lawyer Can Help You

-Your attorney went to law school and has experience in family law legal issues.
+Your attorney went to law school and has experience.

 This means that he or she knows things that you don’t know about the law, and can coach you though the legal process.